 If an accident or an emergency such as a fire occurs, the response will over-ride the measures put in place to deal with the current crisis.
 Attention should be paid to this possibility, ensuring for example that any barriers introduced to promote social distancing do not make it difficult to leave the building in an emergency.

 People involved in the provision of assistance to others should pay particular attention to sanitation measures immediately afterwards including washing hands.

 The Government states: “When managing the risk of Covid-19, additional personal protective equipment (PPE) beyond what you usually wear is not beneficial.”
-However, employees may if the wish wear a face covering but should be encouraged to do so properly:
+While, employees may if they wish wear a face covering, they should be encouraged to do so properly:

 washing their hand before and after using the covering

 changing it if it becomes damp or has been touched

 cleaning the covering after use or disposing of it properly.